RaresCanache/devmind-fullstack-project/README.md

 JWT authentication works by issuing a signed token upon successful user login.
 This token is included in subsequent requests, allowing the server to validate user identity without maintaining session state.
 A security filter intercepts requests, extracts, and verifies the token before granting access.
 Password encryption is also implemented to enhance security.

+---

+# Savings Logic

+## Overview
+The **SavingsServiceImpl** is responsible for computing the **daily required savings balance** based on a user's financial plan, expenses, and bank account balance.
+It ensures that the user stays on track with their financial goals by calculating a structured savings plan.

+## Key Functionalities

+1. **Calculate the Financial Plan Duration**
+   - Used `ChronoUnit.DAYS` to determine the total number of days in a financial plan, even if it spans multiple years.

+2. **Compute Total Expenses**
+   - Utilized a **reduce function** to sum up the total amount of a user's expenses.

+3. **Determine Daily Balance Adjustments**
+   - Computed the starting balance after subtracting total expenses and planned savings, then divided the remaining balance evenly over the financial plan duration.
+Moreover, I used **RoundingMode.HALF_UP** to prevent inaccuracies and negative values.

+4. **Generate Daily Savings Requirements**
+   - I iterate through the resulted array, subtracting the daily amount for each day of the planned period.
+These amounts will be rendered in the **Front-End**, on each tile of the calendar.